ghsc-psm/Dynamic-Optimization-Routing/README.md

 3. Install all requirements:
     - `pip install -r requirements.txt`
-    - Go into the lib folder (`cd lib`) and install psm library: `pip install psm-X.X.X-py3-none-any.whl`
+    - Go into the lib folder (`cd lib`) and install psm library: `pip install psm-X.X.X-py3-none-any.whl`(replace the xs with the numbers seen in the filename).

 4. Add a folder called `filestore` (if not already created).